 man sudo

-I have listed some useful options here
+Below I have listed some useful options to use with the sudo command:

-- -u, is used to execute commands as a different user.
+-u | Is used to execute commands with a different user. |

-- -l, –list, shows permissions and privileges of a user.
+-l, – -list | shows the permissions and privileges of a user. |

-- -n, –non-interactive, doesn’t prompt for user password.
+-n, – -non-interactive | doesn’t prompt for a user password. |

-- -b, –background, runs commands in the background.
+-b, – -background | runs commands in the background. |

-- -r, –role, runs commands with SELinux security context.
+-r, – -role | runs commands with SELinux security context. |

-- -e, edits one or multiple files instead of executing commands.
+-e | edits one or multiple files instead of executing commands. |

-- -k, kills the timestamp of the user.
+-k | kills the timestamp of the user. |

-Examples of “sudo” command in Linux
+4 Examples of “sudo” command in Linux

 Example 1: Update the system using “sudo”